raphaelmayer/Voting-App/README.md

 This app was built with **React.js** on the front-end, **Express.js** on the back-end and a **MongoDB** database.

 *Authentication via Facebook only for now.*
-*The Login does not work on mobile browsers.
-I am looking into it.*

 You can view the live demo here: *https://youvote.glitch.me*